bsc-s2/pykit/strutil/README.md

 It returns a list of tuples contains start key and segment size.

--   The start key is a string or a prefix in `sorted_strings`.
+-   The start key is a prefix of one of `sorted_iterable`.
+    If `sorted_iterable` is a list of strings, start key is a prefix string.
+    If `joiner` is specified, start key is constructed with `joiner`.

 -   A start key are always shortened to the minimal size.

--   The first start key is always empty string `""`.
+-   The first start key is always `None`.

 -   The smaller `accuracy` is, the more memory is cost, because it need to track more distribution information during scanning the strings.